kore-ledger/site/content/en/about/index.md

 # What do we offer?
 {.text-center}

-<font size=4>At Kore Ledger, we have a deep knowledge of the technology and how to evolve it to generate more value for the traceability solutions that adopt it.
-In this sense, our value proposition aims to achieve maximum customer satisfaction and contribute to a more sustainable world with our technology.
+<font size=4>At Kore Ledger, we have a deep knowledge of the technology and how to evolve it to offer more excellent value to the traceability solutions that adopt it.
+In this sense, our value proposition aims to achieve maximum customer satisfaction and, at the same time, contribute to a more sustainable world.
 </font>
 {.text-center}